neo4j/neo4j-python-driver/docs/source/results.rst

 Consuming Results
 *****************

-Every time Cypher is executed, a :class:`neo4j.Result` is returned.
+Every time a query is executed, a :class:`.Result` is returned.

 This provides a handle to the result of the query, giving access to the records within it as well as the result metadata.

 Each result consists of header metadata, zero or more :class:`.Record` objects and footer metadata (the summary).
 Results also contain a buffer that automatically stores unconsumed records when results are consumed out of order.

-A :class:`neo4j.Result` is attached to an active connection, through a :class:`.Session`, until all its content has been buffered or consumed.
+A :class:`.Result` is attached to an active connection, through a :class:`.Session`, until all its content has been buffered or consumed.

-.. class:: neo4j.Result
+.. class:: .Result

     .. describe:: iter(result)